 No/maybe: If that person is high risk and was negative during the window period (1-3 months after exposure) but since has converted, then there is still a chance of getting the disease from them.
 If that person is still negative since, then you are not at risk. ...Read more

 No: Chlamydia is the most common sexually transmitted infection.
 It is normally spread through unprotected penile - vaginal or anal intercourse.
 More rarely, it can be transmitted with penile oral sex.
 It cannot be passed via sharing a drink and I am unaware of any reports that it can be passed by kissing. ...Read more

 No: The only way you would be able to get it if somebody's mouth were in contact with the toilet seat and your mouth was in contact with it immediately after. ...Read more

 Human immunodeficiency virus (HIV) is a lentivirus (a member of the retrovirus family) that causes acquired immunodeficiency syndrome (aids), a condition in humans in which progressive failure of the immune system allows life-threatening opportunistic infections ...Read more

-- Can i get hiv from sharing a drink?
+- Can u get hiv from sharing a cigarette?

 - Straw hiv

-- Can you get chlamydia from sharing clothes?
+- Can you catch hiv from sharing a toothbrush?

-- Can you get hpv from sharing a drink?
+- Can you catch hiv from sharing a drink?